CemraJC/stenotoppers/README.md

 StenoToppers utilize almost the entire keycap base to allow multiple keys to be pressed at once.
-On a QWERTY keyboard, this function is often undesirable, so keycaps heavily taper off to provide space around them - too much space for accurate stenography.
+On a QWERTY keyboard, this function is often undesirable, so keycaps heavily taper off to provide space around them - too much space for speedy stenography.
 This is why the StenoToppers look slightly larger than normal keycaps, while still retaining the same spacing *around* them.

 ![demo-stenotopper-closeup-image](link)